nachiket87/TasteMaker/README.md

 ### Realtime P2P Movie Quiz

-Created as a final project for the Le Wagon Coding Bootcamp.
+Implementation of ActionCable before StimulusReflex, HOTWIRE, cable ready were hip

-Actioncable lets two players play against each other in a test for speed to guess the movie based on the video that is shown.
+TasteMaker (now called filmfighter) lets two players play against each other in a test for speed to guess the movie based on the video that is shown.

 ## Demo